MichaelMueller/quill/README.md

 # quill
 SQL abstraction framework in Python / pydantic.
 Realizes the most common sql operations as pydantic models.
+The framework will always add a "id" column to the tables.
+DELETE, UPDATE will only work giving ids.
+This enforces straight per record change/deletion.

 # Usage